shounaknaik/nav2_waypoint_following_bot_lidar/src/README.md

 The following repository tries to build a robot from scratch, put a lidar on it and then navigate through 4 waypoints.
 It also tries to dockerize the entire application so that it can work on any computer.

-This repository was made by following this [tutorial] (https://automaticaddison.com/the-ultimate-guide-to-the-ros-2-navigation-stack).
+This repository was made by following this tutorial - (https://automaticaddison.com/the-ultimate-guide-to-the-ros-2-navigation-stack).

 ## URDF and SDF Files
 In the `models` folder, there is a URDF file.
 This URDF file describes the entire robot structure with joint and sensor information.